pelagornis/refineui-system-icons/flutter/README.md

 1. **Icon not displaying**

-   - Check if the icon name is correct
+   - Check if the icon name is correct (e.g., `RefineIcons.accessTime16Regular`)
-   - Verify the package is installed
+   - Verify the package is installed: `flutter pub get`
    - Check Flutter console for errors

 2. **Performance issues**